mwang87/ReDU-MS2-Documentation/docs/AnalyzePublicData_ChemicalEnrichment.md

   **IMAGE**

-4. Users can click on the **View Files** button (orange) on the right side of that page to view the files in which a particular chemical was annotated.
+4. Users can click on the **View Files** button (orange) on the right side of that page to view the files in which a particular chemical was annotated. **[Query Sample Information](http://dorresteinappshub.ucsd.edu:5005/datalookup)** displays all the sample information related to a single file (requires full path).

   **IMAGE**